 - Tokutei Meisho-shu/Premium: Tokutei Meisho-shu translates to "specially classified sake" and is considered a premium, more luxurious beverage compared to Futsu-shu sake.
 Overall, Tokutei Meisho-shu results in superior flavored and textured sakes and makes up one-third of worldwide sake production.
 According to national standards, premium sake can only be brewed using rice, water, yeast and koji, a form of fermenting mold.
 And, unlike the broad stamp of futsu-shu sake, premium sake is subdivided into eight specific classifications, known as grades.
 These eight grades of premium sake will be explored in-depth below.

 Sake, like beer and wine, maintains a core set of defining taste, body, aroma and production characteristics.
 Yet each brand of sake will ultimately carry its own unique qualities, coaxed out by the kuramoto (brewery) and individual toji (brewmaster) who made it.

 Premium Tokutei Meisho-shu sake is divided into eight grades.
 A sake receives its grade depending on its rice polishing ratio as well as whether it includes added brewer's alcohol.

 - Rice polishing: Rice polishing refers to the trimming of individual rice kernels, removing their outer layers to expose their starch-rich core.
 It's these starches that will eventually convert into the sugar necessary for sake's fermentation.

-Premium sakes that has added jozo are known as Aruten.
+Premium sakes that have added jozo are known as Aruten.
 Those without jozo — made only from rice, water, yeast and koji — are called Junmai.